 Most of these will do well in full sun, tolerating heat and drought without losing their summer charm.
 Heat tolerant plants often do well as part of a permaculture or xeriscape landscape, placed around plants with similar water and nutrient needs.

 Heat Tolerant Perennials

-Echinacea.
-Also known as coneflower, echniacea is used as both a lovely garden flower and a beneficial medicinal herb.
+Echinacea: Also known as coneflower, echinacea is used as both a lovely garden flower and a beneficial medicinal herb.
 Blooming with brightly colored, daisy-like flowers, Echinacea will bring in pollinators as well as visual appeal through the hot summer months.
 In some regions, Echinacea will return as a perennial.
 Allow it to go to seed for a self-sowing patch with wildflower flair.
 Hardy to zones 3-8.

-Blanket Flower.
-Bursting with color, some with gradients of summertime oranges and yellows, the blanket flower will bloom through summer and into fall.
+Blanket Flower: Bursting with color, some with gradients of summertime oranges and yellows, the blanket flower will bloom through summer and into fall.
 Expect heights of up to 18-inches and growth into a mound shape as wide as two-feet across.
 Hardy to zones 3-10.
-Learn more about blanket flowers from our Gardening expert!

 Heat Tolerant Annuals

 Cosmos: Showy annuals with brightly colored blossoms are refreshing in the late summer heat.